 What is a project plan?

 Just like a project report, a project plan is usually created and maintained by the project manager.
-It's also used as a resource that's referred to by the entire team.
+It's also used as a resource that's referred to by the entire team or even partners if it's included in a statement of work.
 A project plan should clearly outline a project's mission, timeline, deliverables, and much more.

 What is project planning?